tor-iv/burn-jameson/docs/UX_FLOW.md

 **Behavior:**
 - Show success animation (confetti)
-- Display user's Venmo username
+- Display user's PayPal email
 - "Done" → Navigate to `/` (or close if in standalone PWA)
 - "Scan another bottle" → Navigate to `/scan`
 - Send confirmation SMS (optional): "Thanks!
 Your $5 rebate is being processed."